Ohio Section 8 Housing

 In Ohio, the maximum rent limit varies by location and the size of the rental unit.
 For example, the maximum rent limit for a one-bedroom rental unit in Franklin County, Ohio (which includes Columbus), is $901 per month, while the maximum rent limit for a four-bedroom rental unit in the same area is $1,559 per month.

-It's important to note that participants in the Section 8 program may be responsible for paying a portion of the rent and utilities, in addition to the amount paid by the housing authority.
+Participants in the Section 8 program may be responsible for paying a portion of the rent and utilities, in addition to the amount paid by the housing authority.
 This amount is generally based on the participant's income and the payment standard, and is referred to as the tenant rent contribution.

 Income Limits for Section 8 Housing in Ohio